smneedham/OutlookMac-Archive-ExchangeToLocal/README.md

 Auto Archive Apple Script for Outlook Mac 2011
 ==============================================

 Out the box Microsoft Outlook for Mac 2011 has no equivalent tool to the auto archive functionality found in Outlook for Windows.
+This script addresses that by offering close to all the functionality available in Windows

 Original author: Michael Needham (blog.7thdomain.com)